 - Now, click on Update driver > Click on Search automatically for drivers.

-- It’ll now automatically check for the available update then download and install the latest version.
+- It’ll automatically check for the available update, then download and install the latest version.

 - Just wait for the same and reboot the PC to apply changes.

-If there is no update available for your GPU then you can go to the official graphics card website from the links below and search for the model of your graphics manually.
-Make sure to download and install the latest GPU driver for your model number as per the manufacturer.
+If there is no update available for your GPU, you can go to the official graphics card website from the links below and search for the model of your graphics manually.
+Make sure to download and install the latest GPU driver for your model number per the manufacturer.

 6. Rollback the Graphics Driver